 What makes a women’s down sleeping bag different to a regular unisex sleeping bag?

 There are a few key features that make women’s sleeping bags stand apart from a generic, unisex model.
 Fun fact: women tend to sleep around 3-5℃ colder than men!
 Brands understand the difference that this makes, so women’s sleeping bags often have more down, and the ability to withstand lower temperatures to reflect this.
 Women’s sleeping bags are sometimes shaped slightly differently too, with a wider middle and smaller top to accommodate for women’s body shapes.
-The most important difference is temperature though - if you’re a cold sleeper, and the bag has the right fit, a women’s sleeping bag might be the right choice for you.
+Not everyone’s body shape is standard, so just go for the bag that is shaped right for you.
+The most important difference is temperature though - if you’re a cold sleeper, and the bag has the right fit, a women’s sleeping bag might be the right choice for you, no matter what your gender is.

 What is the point of having a sleeping bag liner?

 Owning a sleeping bag liner is useful for so many different reasons.
 First and foremost, it adds another level of warmth to your sleeping bag.
 Some sleeping bag liners, such as the Sea To Summit Thermolite Reactor Compact Plus liner can increase the temperature rating of your bag by 11℃, which can make an enormous difference to your warmth.
 Increasing the warmth of your sleeping bag by using a sleeping bag liner can also make your sleeping bag a lot more versatile.
-It provides a solution to the age old problem of needing different sleeping bags for different seasons and different trips.
+It can provide a solution to the age old problem of needing different sleeping bags for different seasons and different trips.
 If most of your adventures are within Australia, you can usually purchase a summer, or three-season down sleeping bag with a comfort temperature rating of around 0℃, and in winter, increase the warmth by up to 11℃ by adding a liner to it.
 The other reason that sleeping bag liners are so handy is that it makes your sleeping bag so much easier to wash.
 Washing your down sleeping bag can be complicated and time-consuming, but if you’ve been protecting your bag by using a sleeping bag liner, then all you need to do is chuck your liner in the wash after your trip with everything else.
+For tips on caring for your sleeping bag check out our blog article on ‘How to Care For Your Sleeping System’.

 What kinds of sleeping bags does Paddy Pallin stock?

 We have quite a large and varied range of sleeping bags for different purposes here at Paddy Pallin.
-We have very light sleeping bags like the Sea To Summit Flame and Spark series, which are perfect for ultralight hikers.
-Western Mountaineering and Mont produce some of the warmest camping sleeping bags that we stock, however, they are often a bit heavier, due to the warmth ratings.
+We have very lightweight sleeping bags like the Sea To Summit Flame and Spark series, which are perfect for ultralight hikers.
+Western Mountaineering and Mont produce some of the warmest camping sleeping bags that we stock, however, keep in mind that they will be a little heavier as they have extra materials and filling in order to keep you warm at those temperatures.
 All of the down sleeping bag brands that we stock at Paddy Pallin use high quality, ethically sourced down, and have fantastic warranties.
-We also stock a wide range of synthetic sleeping bags which are perfect for car camping adventures and wet conditions, as synthetic filling does not clump like down.
+We also stock a wide range of synthetic sleeping bags which are perfect for car camping adventures, overnight hikes and wet conditions, as synthetic filling does not clump like down.

 How should I store my sleeping bag?